I Am Trying to Break Your Heart: A Film About Wilco: Overview

 With Wilco nearing completion of their album Yankee Hotel Foxtrot, conflict arose between the band and its record label Reprise, a division of the Warner Music Group.
-Wilco's prior albums had not performed to Reprise's sales expectations and Reprise were concerned with how to market the new album.
-They consequently rejected the work and dropped Wilco from the label.
+Wilco's prior albums had not performed to Reprise's sales expectations, and Reprise was concerned with how to market the new album.
+It consequently rejected the work and dropped Wilco from the label.

 With a completed album and no contractual obligations to Reprise, Wilco made the album available to download on their website.
 Awareness of the new album became apparent and Wilco's profile was rising.
 In response, another record label, Nonesuch Records, offered Wilco a new record contract.
 Nonesuch Records, like Reprise, is a division of Warner Music Group, so Wilco were essentially paid twice for the album by the same record company.

 Other scenes depicted the breakdown of the relationship between members Jeff Tweedy and Jay Bennett, and Tweedy's debilitating migraines.